 There are many ways that working with a bad contractor can make your life a nightmare.
 Their mistakes can cost far more than the contract’s value in the end — with your bank account and sanity writing the checks.
 Here are some of the most common red flags to look out for.

 Construction can be a rough-and-tumble industry, but good contractors know how to be professional with customers and hiring parties.
-If a contractor’s first impression includes a dirty beer-branded T-shirt and they look like they haven’t showered in days, or they leave a truck-sized oil stain in your driveway, you need to question their professionalism.
+If a contractor’s first impression includes being late, rude or rude — or they leave a truck-sized oil stain in your driveway — you need to question their professionalism.

 Your job matters.
 If a contractor doesn’t care enough to change their shirt and comb their hair before they meet with you, they’re unlikely to show your project more respect.